 If you don’t buy all of your wood furniture at the same time in a matching set, it’s nearly impossible to perfectly match the finishes.
-The addition of wood floors and other built-in details further complicate the issue.
+The addition of wood floors and other built-in details further complicates the issue.
 The good news is that mixing wood finishes can create interest, depth and definition in any space.

 Most people acquire their furniture over years, with some bought, some inherited and some integrated as families or roommates come together.
-With a few designer tricks you can embrace multiple finishes and pull together a sophisticated and appealing room.
+With a few designer tricks, you can embrace multiple finishes and pull together a sophisticated and appealing room.
 Look for similar styles, undertones and grains or create a buffer to coordinate when the tones don’t quite work side-by-side.
 You'll find that assorted wood finishes build an engaging, layered look.

 Set the tone.
 Warm wood stains featuring red or yellow undertones work together whether light or dark in intensity.
 Cool, ashy gray finishes easily harmonize in different saturations for a polished look.

 Cool tones complement the slate gray sofa in this room’s woods.
 The ashy gray floor meets espresso chair legs and slightly lighter walnut table and ebony picture frames on the wall.

 Warm tones permeate the finishes in this formal living room.
 While the cocktail table and end table match with deep cherry finishes, the console table has a warm honey brown stain and the floor is a much lighter shade.
 The warmth of these woods works well with the fiery shades in the fabric choices.

 Add pieces that contain multiple wood finishes.
 Floors that integrate both light and dark hues make a forgiving canvas which helps blend multiple furniture shades together.
 Some furniture collections incorporate a two-tone wood finish that creates a dynamic look and helps blend disparate tones together.